 - 18.1.
-NPPMCL submitted that NEPRA in its Reference Tariff Determination dated 9 August 2016 determined the base value for US CPI as 237.111, which was accordingly also agreed in the O&M Agreement executed on May 05, 2017 with the O&M Contractor.
+NPPMCL submitted that NEPRA in its Reference Tariff Determination dated Aug 09, 2016 determined the base value for US CPI as 237.111, which was accordingly also agreed in the O&M Agreement executed on May 04, 2017 with the O&M Contractor.
 NEPRA further determined that at COD, the O&M components shall be adjusted as per the signed O&M Agreement, LTSA Agreement and actual recurring administrative expenses.
-However, in the COD Determination dated 19 February 2020, instead of allowing the base value of US CPI as 237.111, already determined in Reference Tariff Determination and accordingly agreed in the O&M Agreement, NEPRA used US CPI of 251.99.
-Subsequently, NEPRA again revised this figure to 251.588 vide COD Tariff Review Order dated 20 May 2020.
-The impact of the differential in US CPI of 237.111 and US CPI of 251.588 from the COD till date comes to Rs.
-362 million, which the Petitioner is unable to pay to the O&M Contractor despite its claim.
-It is, therefore, requested that the base value of US CPI may kindly be corrected to 237.111 as was determined in the Reference Tariff Order dated 09 August 2016. - 18.2.
+However, in the COD Determination dated 19 Feb 2020, instead of allowing the base value of US CPI as 237.111, already determined in Reference Tariff Determination and accordingly agreed in the O&M Agreement, NEPRA used US CPI of 251.99.
+Subsequently, NEPRA again revised this figure to 251.588 vide COD Tariff Review Order dated May 20, 2020 resulting in loss of Rs.
+343 million.
+It is, therefore, requested that the base value of US CPI may kindly be corrected to 237.111 as was determined in the Reference Tariff Order dated Aug 09, 2016. - 18.2.
 CPPA-G commented that the O&M cost, its mix, and the corresponding mechanism thereof as approved in the tariff determination of Balloki and Haveli Bahadur Shah may be applicable for the period during which the Petitioner has already finalized O&M Agreement's i.e 12 years.
 During this time however the Petitioner may be required to submit on an annual basis the documentary evidence/report pertaining to actual expenditure on account of O&M. The savings, if any, in the actual O&M cost compared to the approved O&M cost shall completely be passed on to the consumers.
 Subsequent to the lapse of O&M contract, in order to claim O&M costs the Petitioner may be required to carry out reverse competitive bidding process, the Authority shall make revisions in the O&M Cost, while capping the prevailing level of the approved O&M cost.
 Those revisions may also entail changing the mix of the approved O&M cost (Local & Foreign) as well as the indexation mechanism (indices, frequency etc)" - 18.3.
 As per decision of the Authority dated Aug 09, 2016, the O&M cost was required to be adjusted at the time of COD.
 The relevant extract of the Authority's decision is as under:

 "At COD, O&M components shall be adjusted as per the signed O&M Agreement, LTSA Agreement and actual recurring administrative expenses.
-Thereafter, O&M components of tariff all be adjusted on account of local Inflation (CPI), foreign inflation (US CPI) and exchange rate quarterly on 1st July, 1st October, 1st January and 1st April based on the latest available information with respect to CPI notified by the Pakistan Bureau of Statistics (PBS), US CPI (All Urban Consumers) issued by US Bureau of Labor Statistics and revised TT & OD selling rate of US Dollar notified by the National Bank of Pakistan....
+Thereafter, O&M components of tariff shall be adjusted on account of local Inflation (CPI), foreign inflation (US CPI) and exchange rate quarterly on 1st July, 1st October, 1st January and 1st April based on the latest available information with respect to CPI notified by the Pakistan Bureau of Statistics (PBS), US CPI (All Urban Consumers) issued by US Bureau of Labor Statistics and revised TT & OD selling rate of US Dollar notified by the National Bank of Pakistan..."